 I.A.
-Names of Member Counties in the Entire Planning Region Collin, Dallas, Denton, Ellis, Erath, Hood, Hunt, Johnson, Kaufman, Navarro, Palo Pinto, Parker, Rockwall, Somervell, Tarrant, Wise I.B.
-Geographic Planning Units Used in the Regional Implementation Plan ☐ Small geographic areas such as census tracts or city boundaries for the most detailed data collection and manipulation; ☐ Planning areas to be used for the assessment of concerns and the evaluation of alternatives.
-These planning areas shall be aggregations of small geographic areas; ☐ County boundaries for the summarization and presentation of key information; or ☑ The entire planning region
+Names of Member Counties in the Entire Planning Region [Ref.
+30 TAC §330.643(a)(1)] Collin, Dallas, Denton, Ellis, Erath, Hood, Hunt, Johnson, Kaufman, Navarro, Palo Pinto, Parker, Rockwall, Somervell, Tarrant, Wise I.B.
+Geographic Planning Units Used in the Regional Implementation Plan [Ref.
+30 TAC §330.643(a)(1)] ☐ Small geographic areas such as census tracts or city boundaries for the most detailed data collection and manipulation; Planning areas to be used for the assessment of concerns and the evaluation of alternatives.
+These planning areas shall be aggregations of small geographic areas; ☐ County boundaries for the summarization and presentation of key information; or ⊠ The entire planning region